 Remove Unused References

-- In the Solution Explorer, select one or more projects, solution folders or the root node of the solution, or alternatively, select the References node of a project.
+In the Solution Explorer, select one or more projects, solution folders or the root node of the solution, or alternatively, select the Dependencies node of a project.

-- You can also see all references (both used and unused) in the selected scope.
+You can also see all references (both used and unused) in the selected scope.
 To do so, click Analyze Used References.
 The references are shown in the Analyze References window, where you can also remove unused references.
-For more information about analyzing references, see Analyzing and Optimizing Project References
+For more information about analyzing references, refer to Analyze and optimize project references

-There are two more ways of cleaning project and assembly references.
+There are other ways of cleaning project and assembly references.